Seniors

 The senior essay must have a coherent theme and include a substantial amount of critical writing that develops the scope of the project.
 Your senior essay proposal should describe the general nature of the scholarship in a two-page statement stating the focus of the senior essay.
 Your proposal must include the name of your essay advisor.

-For senior essays being completed in the fall semester, the proposal must be e-mailed to Martha as an attached file no later than Wednesday, September 6, at 2:00 p.m.
-For senior essays being completed in the spring semester, a preliminary proposal (including the name of the proposed advisor) must be e-mailed to Martha by Wednesday, September 6 at 2:00 p.m.
-For spring essays, a final proposal will be due by Thursday, January 256 at 2:00 p.m.
-All senior essay proposals must be approved by the CSS Co-Chairs.
+For senior essays being completed in the fall semester, the proposal must be e-mailed to Martha as an attached file no later than Wednesday, September 10.
+For senior essays being completed in the spring semester, a preliminary proposal (including the name of the proposed advisor) must be e-mailed to Martha by Wednesday, September 10.
+For spring essays, a final proposal will be due by Thursday, January 22.
+All senior essay proposals must be approved by the CSS co-chairs.

 Fall Senior Thesis Workshops

 In early November, a series of five or six Senior Thesis Workshops will be scheduled.
-Each senior will make a brief presentation of work to date on the thesis, expanding on a Workshop Paper that will be distributed in advance to all participants.
-Workshop Papers are due to Martha as e-mail attachments several days prior to the start of the first workshop, a date to be determined.
+Each senior will make a brief presentation of work to date on the Senior Thesis, expanding on a workshop paper that will be distributed in advance to all participants.
+Workshop papers are due to Martha as e-mail attachments several days prior to the start of the first workshop, on a date to be determined.
 The Senior Thesis Workshop Paper should be five to seven pages in length and contain: (1) a detailed statement of the problem to be examined, (2) an explanation of its significance, (3) an account of the proposed methods of inquiry, (4) and a preliminary bibliography.

-The CSS Co-Chairs, the student's senior thesis advisor and all CSS seniors are expected to participate in the Workshops.
+All seniors are strongly encouraged to attend the thesis workshops.
+Each workshop will typically also be attended by one or both co-chairs and the student presenters’ thesis advisors.
 Other CSS tutors along with any interested faculty and students are welcome to attend.
-The Workshops are designed to inform the CSS community about the proposed content of the senior thesis so as to stimulate interdisciplinary critique and provide the student with advice at an early stage.
+The Workshops are designed to inform the CSS community about the proposed content of the senior thesis, so as to stimulate interdisciplinary critique and provide thesis writers with ideas and suggestions at an early stage of their research projects.

 Timeline for Identifying Problems with Senior Theses